-The nutrients you'll gain from a cup of egg whites depends on how they're used.
+The nutrients you'll gain from 1 cup of egg whites depends on how they're used.
 If you bake a cake, then each slice contains a fraction of the total nutrients.
 If you plan to make an omelet, however, it is possible to consume an entire cup of egg whites.

 Egg whites contain about one-fourth of the whole egg's calories and a little more than half of its total protein.
-It takes seven to eight large eggs to produce 1 cup of egg whites, for a total of 126 calories and 27 grams of protein, according to the USDA.
+It takes seven to eight large eggs to produce 1 cup of egg whites, for a total of 126 egg white calories and 27 grams of protein, according to the USDA.